Azure-Samples/blockchain/blockchain-development-kit/integrate/data/postgresql/README.md

     command.CommandText = @"INSERT INTO contractaction (previouscounterparty, supplychainobserver, counterparty, supplychainowner, initiatingcounteraparty, state) VALUES (@_previouscounterparty, @_supplychainobserver, @_counterparty, @_supplychainowner, @_initiatingcounteraparty, @_state);";
     ```

-* Finally, you are viewing a record of all smart-contract actions as recorded in a MySQL database by querying the database using the MySQL workbench database viewer and selecting all records from the database `contractaction`
+* Finally, you are viewing a record of all smart-contract actions as recorded in a PostgreSQL database by querying the database using the PostgreSQL workbench database viewer and selecting all records from the database `contractaction`

 ## Next steps